ACK alert management

 Self-healing task fails in managed node pool

-A self-healing task in a managed node pool failed.
+A self-healing task in a managed node pool fails.

 event